nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3.  **Quality**: A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4.  **Performance**: Should be able to respond to a command within a response time of 2 seconds.
 5.  **Quality**: A new user should be able to understand and use ModuLink easily with the help of the [UserGuide](https://ay2122s1-cs2103t-w12-4.github.io/tp/UserGuide.html).
-6.  **Privacy**: Only users that have signed up can see the contact details of other users.
-7.  **Portable**: Registered users can sign in ModuLink on other computers and still see their favourite profiles.

 ### Glossary